Khamari061/1051Spring2021/proposal.md

 ## In just a sentence or two, summarize your project.
 (E.g., "A website that lets you buy and sell stocks.")

+A text based Adventure game that will have various outcomes depending on player choice.

 ## In a paragraph or more, detail your project.
 What will your software do?
 What features will it have?
 How will it be executed?